Agent-Hellboy/flask-hedcrypt/README.md

 ## General info

-* If None of the use cases are found in future then the flask-name may be removed from repo.As currently their is only one use case i.e. decorating the class inherited from db.Model class of flask-sqlalchmey.
+* If None of the use cases are found in future then the flask name may be removed from repo.As currently their is only one use case related to flask i.e. decorating the class inherited from db.Model class of flask-sqlalchmey.

 * I want to decorate the class inherited from db.Model so that instead of